aruljohn/wifi-reconnect-raspberry-pi/README.md

-# Bash script to reconnect to wireless Internet in Raspberry Pi
+# Bash scripts to reconnect to wireless Internet in Raspberry Pi

-This is a Bash script to reconnect the Raspberry Pi to wifi, if it gets disconnected.
+The first is a Bash script to reconnect the Raspberry Pi to wifi, if it gets disconnected.

+The second is a Bash scrip to reconnect and email the IP addresses to your email.

 Instructions on setting this to run automatically as a cronjob are at [aruljohn.com](https://aruljohn.com/code/shell/wifi-reconnect.html).